 The Original Rider Waite Pictorial Key to The Tarot

-Queen of Cups Imagery: symbol meanings, metaphors, allegory and legends
+Queen of Cups Symbols: symbolism meanings, metaphors, allegory and legends

 What Does The Ornate Chalice in the Queen of Cups Symbolize?

-The Queen of Cups holds an ornate Gothic chalice in her hands, and she is staring at the cup, seemingly using it as a scrying tool to divine the future; much in the way a fortune teller might use a crystal ball.
+The Queen of Cups holds an ornate Gothic chalice in her hands, and she is staring at the cup, seemingly using it as a scrying tool for divination; much in the way a fortune teller might use a crystal ball.

 This is the only chalice with a lid and closed top in the Rider Waite deck.
 The cross on top of the lid suggests it may be a ciborium, a sacred chalice used in Catholic Mass to contain the sacrament.
 The Queen does not need to open the chalice to see what is inside, she appears to be using her sixth sense or an extrasensory perception like clairvoyance.
 She knows when the time is right, everything will be revealed.